 Happy Gringo offer various popular multi-day land tours, taking visitors to Sierra Negra crater to enjoy panoramic views of lava flows inside.
 Check out our Galapagos Discovery and Isabela Island Hopper itineraries to see how this day tour can be incorporated into a longer itinerary.

 For Galapagos cruise passengers, check your yacht itinerary before booking.
-Some Galapagos cruise itineraries include Sierra Negra volcano as a point of visit in teh national park.
+Some Galapagos cruise itineraries include Sierra Negra Volcano as a point of visit in the national park.
 Here are a few options to consider:

 Standard Class - Aida Maria (itineraries B & F)